Cohn & Wolfe names Jim Joseph worldwide president

 Prior to Lippe Taylor, he worked at Publicis Groupe for 12 years, most recently as MD of Saatchi & Saatchi Wellness.
 Joseph sold his own firm, CPPartners, to Publicis in 2002.
 His agency's clients included Tylenol, Kellogg, Cadillac, American Express, and Pfizer.
 He has also held in-house roles at Arm & Hammer, and Johnson & Johnson.

 Cohn & Wolfe also promoted Chad Latz from global president of the digital innovation group to chief innovation officer and Stephanie Howley from HR director for North America to EVP and global talent manager.
-The firm also brought on Tara Lillien, former SVP for U.S. human resources at MSLGroup, as SVP for U.S. human resources, reporting to Howley.
+The firm also brought on Tara Lilien, former SVP for U.S. human resources at MSLGroup, as SVP for U.S. human resources, reporting to Howley.

-Note: This story was updated to correct the status of Cohn & Wolfe's search for a new head of North America.
-The firm has not yet named a replacement.